2009–10 Mid-American Conference season: Field hockey

 Along with the Men's Cross Country Championship, the Kent State field hockey team was selected during the preseason to win the MAC Championship, in a vote by the league's head coaches.
 Kent State lived up to that expectation in their first game, winning by a score of 7–0 against Saint Louis.
 Miami was selected to finish second, after returning nine letterwinners from the 2008 season.
 Following them are Ohio, Central Michigan, Ball State, and affiliate member Missouri State.

 Football

 The football season began on September 3 as three MAC teams played out-of-conference matches.

 In previous seasons, the winner of the Mid-American Conference Championship Game would play in the Motor City Bowl.
 However, due to financial troubles in sponsors such as General Motors and Ford, the game began to be sponsored by Little Caesars.
-The 2009 Little Caesars Pizza Bowl will be held on December 26 at 1:00 p.m.
+The 2009 Little Caesars Pizza Bowl was held on December 26 at 1:00 p.m.

 The preseason rankings by MAC coaches have Central Michigan winning the MAC West and Buffalo winning the MAC East, with Central Michigan winning the MAC Championship game.